-- 1. The European Union and Mexico shall provide the legal means to prevent the use of unregistered designs, only if the contested use results from copying that design.
+- 1. The European Union and Indonesia shall provide the legal means to prevent the use of the unregistered designs, only if the contested use results from copying the unregistered design.
 Such use shall at least cover the offering for sale, putting on the market, importing and exporting the product concerned. - 2.
-The term of protection for unregistered designs shall amount to at least three years as from the date on which the design was first made available to the public.
+The duration of protection for unregistered designs, as provided for in paragraph 1, shall amount to at least three years from the date on which the design was first made available to the public in the territory of the respective signatory.

-Exceptions and exclusions
+Exceptions and Exclusions

 - 1. Each Party may establish limited exceptions to the protection of designs, provided that such exceptions do not unreasonably conflict with the normal exploitation of protected designs and do not unreasonably prejudice the legitimate interests of the holder of the protected design, taking account of the legitimate interests of third parties. - 2.
 Design protection shall not extend to designs dictated essentially by technical or functional considerations.
-In particular a design right shall not subsist in features of appearance of a product which must necessarily be reproduced in their exact form and dimensions for the product in which is incorporated or to which the design is applied to be mechanically connected to, or placed in or around, or in contact with another product so that either product may perform its function. - 3.
-A design right shall not subsist in a design which is contrary to public policy or to accepted principles of morality. - 4.
-By way of derogation from paragraph 2, a design subsists in a design serving under the conditions set out in Article 6.
-2 (1), which has the purpose of allowing the multiple assembly or connection of mutually interchangeable products within a modular system.
+In particular a design right shall not subsist in features of appearance of a product which must necessarily be reproduced in their exact form and dimensions for the product in which incorporated or to which the design is applied to be mechanically connected to, or placed in, or around or contact with another product so that either product may perform its function. - 3.
+By way of derogation from paragraph 2, a design may subsist in a design, which has the purpose of allowing the multiple assembly or connection of mutually interchangeable products within a modular system.

-Relationship to copyright
+Relationship to Copyright